bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 {: #new-packet-format title="EncryptedProxyData packet to the backend"}

-The load balancer then forwards the client Initial unmodified, except for replacing its Version number with 0xTBD.
+The sender then forwards the Initial unmodified, except for replacing its Version number with 0xTBD2.
 All other QUIC packets are forwarded entirely unmodified.

-The backend, upon receipt of a packet with QUIC version 0xTBD and type "0" or "1", waits for a second packet with version 0xTBD, the other type value, and matching connection IDs, token, and packet number.
+The recipient, upon receipt of an Initial packet with QUIC version 0xTBD1 or 0xTBD2, waits for a second Initial packet with the other version and matching connection IDs, token, and packet number.
 When both packets have been received, the backend can reconstruct the original Initial packet and decrypt the EncryptedProxyData.

-If the second packet is not received within a brief time period (e.g. 100 ms), the backend SHOULD discard the first packet.
+If the second packet is not received within a brief time period (e.g. 100 ms), the recipient SHOULD discard the first packet.

+This procedure is designed to bind both packets together without altering the size of the original Initial, which QUIC uses for path MTU detection.
+Load balancers SHOULD apply this procedure to the Client Initial and the upstream ProxyData, and backends SHOULD apply it to the Server Initial and the downstream ProxyData.

+Note that there is no explicit packet loss recovery for the ProxyData packet.
+Instead, we rely on the QUIC implementation to retransmit the Initial if it is discarded.
+Accordingly, senders MUST retransmit the ProxyData packet along with any retransmitted Initial.
+Load balancers MAY retransmit the Client Initial and upstream ProxyData if no reply is received, and backends MUST ignore ProxyData associated with a duplicate Client Initial.

 # Configuration
 The method of configuring of the PSK on the load balancer and backend is not specified here.
 However, the PSK MAY be represented as a ProxyKey: